 Our Beginning »

-Amarillo Opera was founded in April 1988 by Mila Gibson, Opera Workshop and Vocal Professor at Amarillo College from 1982-2000.
-The company’s first production, Giacomo Puccini’s Madama Butterfly, starred Gibson who also served as producer, director, costumer and publicist.
-The success of that initial production led to the incorporation of Amarillo Opera with Dr. Merrill and Catherine Winsett, H.R. and Thelma Fulton and Gibson as Founding Directors and Gibson as General Director, with complete administrative and artistic responsibility for the company.
+Amarillo Opera was founded in April 1988 and was incorporated in 1989 with Dr. Merrill and Catherine Winsett, H.R. and Thelma Fulton and Mila Gibson as Founding Directors with Gibson also serving as the company's General Director.
 BRAVO, the Amarillo Opera membership support group, was established one year later with 75 charter members under the leadership of Founding President, Dr. Bill Byrd.

 Our Mission »